Past perfect

 (you | see | it | before) Why?
 Had you seen it before?

-Past perfect simple PDF exercise 5
+Past perfect simple exercise 1

 Compare:

-- PDF worksheets with exercises on passive forms.
+- Exercises on passive forms.

-- Compare the use and forms of the past perfect and past simple.
+- Compare the use and forms.

 PDF grammar rules: